devsoc-unsw/notangles/README.md

 (Start from here) After that, navigate to the `timetable-scraper` repo (which can be found [here](https://github.com/csesoc/timetable-scraper)) and run `npm start` to start the scraper’s server.
 To update the scraped data, run `npm run scraper`.
 This command should only need to be run once each term.

+### Running the auto-timetabler

+For the node server, navigate into `notangles/server`, install packages with `npm i`, then run `npm run start`.
+While this is running, in another terminal navigate into `notangles/auto_server`, install python packages with `pip install -r requirements.txt`, and start the server with `python server.py`.

 ## Documentation

 For more information, see our [Confluence space](https://compclub.atlassian.net/wiki/spaces/N/overview?homepageId=2142536957).